 Some of the leaked documents - shared by German daily "Süddeutsche Zeitung" and public broadcasters "WDR" and "NDR" - described how the US is pressuring the EU to buy more of its agricultural products.

-Environment group Greenpeace went further,publishing online 248 pages of what it said were classified documents
+Environment group Greenpeace went further, publishing online 248 pages of what it said were classified documents from the talks.

 Greenpeace claimed the US was bargaining to weaken EU restrictions on genetically modified organisms and hormone-treated meat, which the EU has denied.
 The campaign group said the pact would weaken standards and protections, while putting corporate interests first.